The Nutrition-Focused Physical Exam in Long-Term Care

 If the assessment indicates that no nutrition problem currently exists that warrants a nutrition intervention, document no nutrition diagnosis at this time.

-Conversely, if making a diagnosis of malnutrition or other nutrition-related diagnosis, include supporting information from the NFPE in the nutrition diagnosis statement, and communicate the findings with members of the interdisciplinary team.
+Conversely, if making a diagnosis of malnutrition or other nutrition-related diagnoses, include supporting information from the NFPE in the nutrition diagnosis statement, and communicate the findings with members of the interdisciplinary team.

 The Centers for Medicare and Medicaid Services (CMS) transitioned to a new payment model on October 1, 2019, called the patient-driven payment model (PDPM).